testingautomated-usi/dnn-tip/README.md

 [//]: # (TODO LINK)

-If you want to reproduce our exact experiments, there's a reproduction package and docker stuff available at **TODO LINK**.
+If you want to reproduce our exact experiments, there's a reproduction package and docker stuff available at [testingautomated-usi/simple-tip](https://github.com/testingautomated-usi/simple-tip).